hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed fatal error as a consequence of a bug in the TutorLMS.
 * Fixed help text box layout on the General page.
 * Fixed dismiss and reset Notifications actions.
+* Fixed duplication of entries in the Events table.

 = 4.8.0 =
 * Added instant updating of the Contact Form 7 live form.